vivekshukla24/Random_Strong_Password_Generator/README.md

 -> Simply comment the max_len driven code and uncomment the randomized section of the code.

 -> The code is set for desired max_len generation by default.

+Tool and Language used -  Intelli J + JAVA